tikhandesanket/tikhandesanket/README.md

 With **14+ years of engineering leadership** across SaaS, InsurTech, AI, and hospitality, I bring both the architectural depth and the delivery discipline your project needs.

-Currently leading a **12-member cross-functional team at Jio Platforms** and taking select freelance clients for ambitious AI challenges.
+Currently leading a **12-member cross-functional team** and taking select freelance clients for ambitious AI challenges.

 > I always believe 💬 *"If you're good at something, never do it for free." — The Joker*